camelpunch/cu/README.md

 Alternatively, you can use a global account access key and secret.

+Create a bucket that the IAM user can access and use it in your cu.yml

+Cu will try to create cu-pushes and cu-builds SQS queues.

 ## Usage instructions for trying Cu locally

 Install [leiningen](http://leiningen.org) first.